sksundaram-learning/aristotle-metadata-registry/README.rst

 * |docs| - Read the docs, with details on installing, configuring and extending Aristotle-MDR
 * |coveralls| - Coveralls, showing in-depth code coverage
 * |codecov| - Codecov.io, showing even greater in-depth code coverage with branch coverage
-* |demoserver| - A link to a live demo and development server
+* |demoserver| - A link to a live open-metadata registry
 * |gitter| - Gitter, a git-powered chat room for developers
 * |waffleio| - Waffle.io bugs ready to be actioned.
 * |codeclimate| - Code Climate - additional code metrics